-Alcoholism is a term often used for a more severe alcohol use disorder and is a disease
+Alcoholism is a term often used for a more severe alcohol use disorder.
+It is a disease

 Craving.
 The person has a hunger for or strong need to drink.

-He or she may be unable to consistently stay away from alcohol or control his or
+to stay away from alcohol or control their drinking.

 Tolerance.
-The person finds he or she needs to drink more alcohol to get high.
+The person needs to drink more alcohol to feel the effects of the alcohol.

-Most alcoholics don't have the willpower to stop drinking and need outside help with
+Most alcoholics don't have the willpower to stop drinking.
+They need outside help

 Recent research has shown that many people may inherit a tendency toward alcoholism.